India

 Bharatiya Nyaya Sanhita ▸ Facts ▸ Comments ▸ News ▸ Videos

 The Bharatiya Nyaya Sanhita (BNS) is the official criminal code in the Republic of India.
-It was introduced in December 2023 to replace the Indian Penal Code (IPC), which dated back to the period of British India.
+It came into effect on 1 July, 2024 after being passed by the parliament in December 2023 to replace the Indian Penal Code (IPC), which dated back to the period of British India.

 0